 What can I do to comply?

 Mailchimp offers tools related to consent and individual rights to help you comply with the GDPR.
-We encourage you to consult with legal or other professional counsel about your GDPR preparations.
+We encourage you to consult with legal or other professional counsel about your GDPR compliance.

 Transparent data processing is mandatory, and it’s also an opportunity to strengthen your marketing relationships.
 We’ve updated Mailchimp signup forms to help you stay compliant with the latest laws.

 If you’re going to rely on consent to process the personal data of EU citizens, the GDPR says you must obtain specific consent from your contacts and clearly explain how you plan to use their personal data.
-Our GDPR fields include checkboxes for opt-in consent, and editable sections that allow you to explain how and why you are using data.
+Our GDPR-friendly fields include checkboxes for opt-in consent, and editable sections that allow you to explain how and why you are using data.

 Mailchimp stores your forms and contact data in case you need it in the future.
 If someone signed up to your audience through a Mailchimp hosted form, you can export that audience and view information related to the signup.
 For additional evidence of consent, you may choose to turn on double opt-in.

-If you rely on consent to process contacts' personal data, double check whether the consent that you previously obtained meets the GDPR's standards.
+If you rely on consent to process contacts' personal data, double check whether the consent that you obtained meets the GDPR's standards.
 For example, check third-party integrations to be sure they don't automatically add people to your Mailchimp audience without an opt-in checkbox that clearly states how you'll use that person's data.
 You should also review the terms associated with any Mailchimp add-ons or third-party integrations you use.

 All Mailchimp users can access their Mailchimp audiences to correct or update information upon the request of their contacts.
 Your contacts can continue to update their own data, too, by contacting us or updating their preferences in any email they receive from you.

-We want to help our users prepare for the change, but it’s important to note that the GDPR's provisions could affect your business outside of how you use Mailchimp.
+We want to help our users, but it’s important to note that the GDPR's provisions could affect your business outside of how you use Mailchimp.
 Here are some additional resources.